talawson05/CodilityWho/SeleniumQuestion/readme.md

 Write a list of test cases that should check whether the given page works correctly.
 Write them as Pytest test methods (`test_`) in `test_class.py` class.
 Before each test, your class is called with the web_driver already pointing at the page being tested.

-You can play with the fully working reference page [here](index.html).
+You can play with the fully working reference page [here](index.html), open this file locally with your browser.

 You can use the following credentials to check the login process: